 I cried when I first started my period.
-For me, my period welcomed me to a woman-hood that equated a whole secret society where what happened monthly was private, silenced, and maintained behind closed doors – I didn’t want this.
 I was far from ready to give up that simplistic naiveté that came with childhood and exchange it with the host of menstrual-related issues that would soon ensue.

 Finding Balance & Treatment

-So, it wasn’t until I was well into my 20’s when my monthly symptoms grew so bad that they interfered with my work, relationships, and daily activity all too regularly.
-Doctors didn’t seem to have the answers and I finally began to question the experts and do my own research.
-Between the luxury tax on feminine hygiene products and the unregulated and undisclosed ingredient lists of these products, my research lead me down a horrifying rabbit hole revealing the far too many issues related to all things women’s health.
+I finally began to question the experts and do my own research.
+Between the luxury tax on feminine hygiene products and the unregulated and undisclosed ingredient lists of these products, my research revealed far too many issues related to women’s health.

 Here’s What Every Woman Needs To Know